328 East 75th St, Suite A New York, NY 10021

 901 Stewart Ave, Suite 240 Garden City, NY 11530

 Ph.
 (516) 512-7616

 One popular myth is that only a facelift will remove wrinkles – this is completely false!
-A facelift only fixes saggy skin.
+As a matter of fact, a facelift only fixes saggy skin.
 There are better, more natural-looking options available today when it comes to treating wrinkles.

-Fraxel lasers are powerful devices that target damaged skin and stimulate it to produce collagen and new skin cells.
+Fraxel lasers are powerful devices that target damaged skin and stimulate the production of collagen and new skin cells.
 Fraxel is considered the gold standard in laser treatment for wrinkles.
-Fraxel causes actual regeneration of the skin from the inside out.
+Furthermore, Fraxel causes actual regeneration of the skin from the inside out.
 There are many options to wrinkle removal.
 Other devices that Dr. Rokhsar often uses to reduce wrinkles are CO2 lasers for resurfacing, Ultherapy and Thermage.